Rice Water for Infants: Health Benefits & How to Make

 - Exercise caution with brown rice.
 Although brown rice is more nutritious than white rice, it contains fibrous layers which need to be strained effectively.
 These fibres can be difficult for the baby to digest.

 How to Make Rice Water?

-Making rice water is an easy process and requires only two ingredients.
+Making rice water for a baby is easy and requires only two ingredients.

 - 1 cup of water